 Rebates are available, based upon actual costs, for system evaluations, installation of equipment, or septic tank pumping.
 You will need to choose one rebate activity per property.

-System Evaluation by a Licensed Professional (up to $100)
+System Evaluation by a Licensed Professional (up to $100, $75 for online training)

 Evaluations are required every 1-3 years depending on the type of system you have.
 Replacing a failing septic system can be very expensive.
 Inspections are important because they can reveal minor problems in the system before they turn into major, expensive problems later.

-Septic Tank Pumping by a Licensed Professional (up to $200)
+Septic Tank Pumping by a Licensed Professional (up to $200, $150 for online training)